Why is my cat sneezing?

 Growths and tumours

-Growths inside a cat’s nose can cause a discharge and sneezing.
+Growths inside a cat’s nose, typically detected visually through diagnostic methods like rhinoscopy or nasal biopsy, can cause a discharge and sneezing.
 Particularly if sneezing is accompanied by the presence of blood, it might be a sign of nasal cancer.
 However, this is rare.

 Symptoms to watch out for